mfontanini/presenterm-export/README.md

 A PDF exporter for [presenterm](https://github.com/mfontanini/presenterm).

+> [!note]
+>
+> This project is no longer needed as of [presenterm 0.12.0](https://github.com/mfontanini/presenterm/releases/tag/v0.12.0) and is therefore archived.

 ---

 **This is not meant to be used as a standalone tool but instead by running _presenterm_ using the `--export-pdf`